A Trauma Therapist’s 5 Tips for Reparenting Yourself in Falls Church, VA

 Tip #1: Make a Mess, Be Loud, Take Up Space

 Chances are, you were supposed to be small and contained during childhood.
-Maybe being loud and messy and speaking up for yourself made everyone else “too uncomfortable,” so you learned to shrink yourself down and be the version everyone else was okay with.
+Maybe being loud and messy and speaking up for yourself made everyone else “too uncomfortable,” so you learned to shrink yourself down and be the version of you that everyone else was okay with.
 What if you allowed yourself, really gave yourself permission, to do all those fun, silly things that you wanted to do?
 Laugh as LOUD as you want to, run around and make noise, blast your music, be messy with your things or your hobbies—what would that be like for your inner child?
+It may be fun to make a list of goofy, silly, fun, and playful activities that you wanted to do in childhood but never got the chance to do.
+These can include art, sports, playing games with friends, or even exploring certain books or hobbies that you never got around to.
+What would it be like to lean into that now and how would that feel to let a little more play into your world?

 Tip #2: Practice Soothing Yourself